Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 The electric dipole energy of interaction between an ensemble of molecules and a cavity mode can be calculated from \cite{george2015}

-Here, $d$ is the total electric dipole moment of the molecular ensemble and is therefore proportional to $\sqrt{N}$, $d = d_0\sqrt{N}$ with $d_0$ being the electric dipole of a single molecule. $\epsilon_0$ is the vacuum permittivity, and $V_c$, $\omega_c$ are, respectively, the cavity mode volume and mode frequency.
-The square root factor in Eq.~(\ref{eq:mol}) corresponds to the r.m.s. electric field in the ground state of the cavity mode.
+Here $d$ is the total electric dipole moment of the molecular ensemble and is therefore proportional to $\sqrt{N}$, $d = d_0\sqrt{N}$ with $d_0$ being the electric dipole of a single molecule. $\epsilon_0$ is the vacuum permittivity, and $V_\mathrm{m}$ is the cavity mode volume.
+The square-root factor in Eq.~(\ref{eq:mol}) corresponds to the rms electric field in the ground state of the cavity mode.

 The first demonstration of a molecular ensemble ultrastrongly coupled to a single mode of a microcavity was carried out by Schwarz \emph{et al.} \cite{schwartz2011}.
-The experiment consisted of a PMMA (polymethyl methacrylate) matrix sputtered on both sides by a thin Ag layer in a Fabry-P\'erot configuration, resulting in a low-$Q$ cavity.
+The experiment consisted of a PMMA (polymethyl methacrylate) matrix sputtered on both sides by a thin Ag layer in a Fabry-Perot configuration, resulting in a low-$Q$ cavity.
 The PMMA matrix was filled with photochromic spiropyran (SPI) molecules (10, 30-dihydro-10, 30, 30-trimethyl-6-nitrospiro[2H-1-benzopyran-2, 20-(2H)-indole]).
 These molecules can undergo photoisomerization between a transparent SPI form and a colored merocyanine (MC) form.
 Schwarz \emph{et al.} observed that molecules in the SPI form were not coupling to the cavity mode.
 As shown in Fig.~\ref{fig:mol}, upon ultraviolet illumination, a transition between SPI and MC forms was induced, the latter having a strong dipolar coupling to the cavity mode.
-This was observed as a large mode-splitting in the cavity transmission, indicating strong coupling.
-With longer illumination more molecules transitioned and the splitting reached values up to 713~meV, being 32.4\% of the cavity resonance and well in the USC regime.
-In later work \cite{george2015}, other molecules, such as TDBC, BDAB and fluorescenin, were observed to yield USCs of 13, 24, and 27\% of the cavity resonance, respectively.
+This was observed as a large mode splitting in the cavity transmission, indicating strong coupling.
+With longer illumination, more molecules transitioned and the value of $\hbar g$ reached up to 357~meV, being 16.2\% of the cavity resonance and well in the USC regime.
+In later work \cite{george2015}, other molecules, such as 1,1'-diethyl-3,3'-bis(4-sulfobutyl)-5,5',6,6'-tetrachlorobenzimidazolocarbocyanine (TDBC), 5-(4-(dibutylamino)-benzylidene)-1,3-dimethylpyrimidine-2,4,6 (1H,3H,5H)-trione (BDAB), and fluorescenin, were observed to yield $g/\omega$ values of 13, 24, and 27\% of the cavity resonance, respectively.